 Timers and alarms should only sound on the device they are set on.
 However, Alexa knows what timers you have set, so you can ask how long is left and you'll get a run down of all the timers you have set on any of your Echo devices.

 You can also cancel a timer from any other device - so if you hear the timer sounding and you're in a different room, you can just ask the local Echo to cancel the timer.

 Household Profiles and multiple accounts

-Within the app you can add another Amazon user to your Household Profile.
+Within the Alexa app, you can add another Amazon user to your Household Profile.
 This is beneficial in several ways, first and foremost in that it gives that person access to their own content (music, audio books and Google Calendar).

 It's also worth doing if you have an Amazon Prime account but the other person doesn't, as adding them to the Household Profile allows them to take advantages of Prime benefits too.
 You can find out more about the benefits here and manage yours here.